floehmann/packer-vagrant-docker/README.md

 docker run busybox /bin/echo hello world
 ```

-The commands above perform the following:
+The command above perform the following:

 * "docker run" run a command in a new container
 * "busybox" is the image we are running the command in.